projects

 Originally planned as a snake charmer’s basket sat on a tree stump and carved from a single piece of Oak.
 Later, the basket became a base for an articulated ‘cobra’ lamp arm.
 However, after much experimentation trying to carve a cobra head shade for the bulb, I failed to find a satisfactory design solution that would provided a pleasing quality of light, and I eventually abandoned the idea.

-The ‘Basket’ in its present manifestation, a vase.
+The ‘Basket’ in its present manifestation.